We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 You might also experience dizziness due to drinking too much alcohol or taking certain prescription medications.

-When should I see a doctor about dizziness?
+When should I see a doctor if I have dizziness?

-Dizziness usually isn’t something to worry about; it goes away with rest and drinking plenty of fluids in most cases.
-However, if your dizziness persists or gets worse, schedule an appointment at New York Specialty Clinics.
-This is particularly true if your dizziness occurs following a head injury, high fever, or headache.
+Dizziness usually isn’t something to worry about; it usually goes away with rest and drinking plenty of fluids.
+However, if your dizziness persists or worsens, schedule an appointment at New York Medical Vascular Care.
+This is particularly true if your experience dizziness following a head injury, high fever, or headache.

 How is the cause of dizziness determined?

-To determine the cause of dizziness, New York Specialty Clinics conducts a physical exam and reviews your medical history.
+To determine the cause of dizziness, New York Medical Vascular Care conducts a physical exam and reviews your medical history.
 Afterward, they ask you several questions, including how often your dizziness occurs, the severity of your symptoms, and if any particular situations seem to trigger it.

 How is dizziness treated?